California Medical Marijuana Card Renewal >

 Note that California counties do not offer same-day walk-in services for medical marijuana cards.
 Applicants are usually required to wait for about 30-35 days before their cards are ready for collection.

 Before applying to get a California medical marijuana card by mail, you must first determine that the Medical Marijuana Program Office of your County Department of Health offers mail-in services.
 You can confirm this by calling your resident county's MMJ office during normal business hours.
-In applicable counties such as Los Angeles County, qualified applicants will need to send the completed forms, specified documents, and exact fees along with a passport color photo taken within one month of the application to the county MMP office mailing address.
+In such a county like Los Angeles County, qualified applicants will need to send the completed forms, specified documents, and exact fees along with a passport color photo taken within one month of the application to the county MMP office mailing address.
 Most offices provide their post office address on their website.

 It is worthy to note that the same application forms, documents, and fees apply for both in-person and mail-in requests.